sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 I am going to abstract this to suggest that all teams should spend at least 20% of their time improving the way they work.
 In the case of the team I work with, we produce documentation as well as some proof of concepts to demonstrate the effectiveness of our proposed ideas.After work on day I was discussing modeling our team as an Enabling Team, from [Team Topologies](https://itrevolution.com/book/team-topologies/), with a colleague.
 In the book they recommend that an enabling team could spend time assisting other teams in onboarding new technologies, or helping other teams find better ways to work.
-My colleage challenged me on our ability to sell ourselves as a learning team.
+My colleague challenged me on our ability to sell ourselves as a learning team.
 People are busy, why would people want to slow themselves down by committing time away from their priorities to improve?
 How would you sell that to a team already working at 120% capacity?

 Many of us already know from the [Phoenix Project](https://itrevolution.com/book/the-phoenix-project/) the hand wavey anecdotal justification for commiting time to improving ones process.
-If one was really taken with the Phoenix Project they may invest the time to learn more my learning the magic of DevOps through books such as [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) (which I suggest you do).
+If one was really taken with the Phoenix Project they may invest the time to learn more by learning the magic of DevOps through books such as [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) (which I suggest you do).
 However, if you're in a position where you need to quickly make a business case for continous improvement, how does one do this?
 That is what I will try to do here.
 Make a succinct argument using some simple math to demonstrate the value of continuous improvement.